Kinetic theory of discontinuous shear thickening of a moderately dense inertial suspension of frictionless soft particles: Steady rheology

-Remarkably, DST can be observed over a wide range of $\varphi$ from the dilute limit~\cite{Sugimoto20} to $\varphi=0.50$, as shown in Figs.~\ref{fig:flow_curves_dilute} and \ref{fig:flow_curves_dense}.
-These results differ from the conventional DST, which can be observed only in dense colloidal suspensions~\cite{Wagner09,Brown14,Ness22,Seto13,Mari15}.
-These discontinuous changes in $\eta^*$ and $\theta$ in the wide range of $\varphi$ are also different from those of hard-core inertial suspensions, where DST transforms into the CST above a critical fraction which is a few percentage~\cite{Sangani96,Saha17,Hayakawa19, Hayakawa17, Takada20}.
-Our results indicate that the DST observed here is induced by the softness and the inertial effect of particles.
+Remarkably, DST-like behavior is observed across a broad range of volume fractions, from the dilute limit~\cite{Sugimoto20} up to $\varphi = 0.50$, as illustrated in Figs.~\ref{fig:flow_curves_dilute} and \ref{fig:flow_curves_dense}.
+This finding contrasts with conventional DST, which is typically observed only in dense colloidal suspensions~\cite{Wagner09,Brown14,Ness22,Seto13,Mari15}.
+Furthermore, the discontinuous transitions of $\eta^*$ and $\theta$ observed here across such a wide range of $\varphi$ differ from those in hard-core inertial suspensions, where DST transitions only occur above a critical volume fraction, typically a few percent~\cite{Sangani96,Saha17,Hayakawa19, Hayakawa17, Takada20}.
+Our results suggest that the DST-like transitions observed in this study are driven by the softness of the particles and their inertial effects.
+Additionally, the system exhibits shear thinning behavior in the exploded phase.
+As reported in Ref.~\cite{Sugimoto20}, the quantity $\Omega_{2,2}^*$ follows the scaling law $\Omega_{2,2}^* \sim \theta^{-2}$ for $\dot\gamma^* \gg 1$.
+Consequently, the viscosity and temperature should scale as $\eta^* \sim (\dot\gamma)^{*-2/3}$ and $\theta \sim (\dot\gamma)^{*4/3}$, respectively, in the exploded phase.
+These theoretical predictions align well with the simulation results shown in Figs.~\ref{fig:flow_curves_dilute} and \ref{fig:flow_curves_dense}.
+Thus, the crucial assumption in Eq.~\eqref{r_min_to_d} does not invite significant discrepancies between the theoretical and simulation results.

-Interestingly, the contact stress $\sigma_{xy}^c$ decreases as $\dot\gamma^*$ increases for $\dot\gamma>\dot\gamma_\mathrm{c}$, whereas the kinetic stress abruptly increases around $\dot\gamma=\dot\gamma_\mathrm{c}$ as shown in Fig.~\ref{fig:shear_stress}.
-These are because the duration time becomes negligibly small when the kinetic temperature becomes sufficiently high.
-Thus, DST can be observed only when we consider the kinetic stress.
-Our result is consistent with that of Kawasaki {\it et al.}~\cite{Kawasaki14} who presented only the contact stress.
+Interestingly, there also exist two branches of the contact stress $\Pi_{xy}^c$ as shown in Fig.~\ref{fig:shear_stress}.
+These two branches jump discontinuously at $\dot\gamma^*=\dot\gamma_{\mathrm{c}_{\underleftarrow{\mathrm{Ex}}}}^*\approx 7$ and $\dot\gamma_{\mathrm{c}_{\underrightarrow{\mathrm{Ex}}}}^*\approx 10$, where $d \eta^*/d \dot\gamma^*$ diverges.
+These points correspond to where the viscosity or the temperature also jump.
+When we focus on the exploded phase, the contact stress $\Pi^c_{xy}$ is decreasing against the shear rate while the kinetic stress abruptly increases in this region as shown in Fig.~\ref{fig:shear_stress}.
+This trend is because the duration time becomes negligibly small when the kinetic temperature becomes sufficiently large~\cite{Sugimoto20}.
+Thus, the DST can be observed only when we consider the kinetic stress.
+Our result is consistent with Kawasaki {\it et al.}~\cite{Kawasaki14} which presented only the contact stress.